-Step 21 Independent of the Server Role you chose in Step 8, you must specify the port used by the Naming Server, as shown in Figure 2-16, "Specify the Port Used by the Naming Server," then click Next.
+5 Phalade specify the user and personed to connectito the parabase.
+4 User [Paramotid [ Personal Andread + Back Nert+ Cancel Step 24 Independent of the Server Role you chose in Step 9, you must specify the port used by the Naming Server, as shown in Figure 2-18, "Specify the Port Used by the Naming Server," then click Next.

-If you choose a Naming Port other than the default, be sure you specify the same port for all the Server Roles you install.
+e If you choose a Naming Port other than the default, be sure you specify the same port for all the Server Roles you install.

 If you enter a Naming Port value less than 1024, the owner of the installation must be root.
-The owner of the installation is the user identified in Figure 2-2.
-Please specify the port used by the naming server. - If you choose to change the default value please make sure that you specify the same port for all servers in your system.
-If you specify a port below 1024 then you'll have to run ISC as root.
-Naming Port ] 1030 allShield < Back Next > Cancel
+The owner of the installation is the user identified in Figure 2-2 on page 2-5.

-Figure 2-16 Specify the Port Used by the Naming Server
+Figure 2-18 Specify the Port Used by the Naming Server